EU, IMF clash over Greece revives debt crisis fears

 "There seems to be quite a big difference of opinion between the IMF and euro zone finance ministers ... but our view is still that Greece won't leave the euro zone," Rabobank rate strategist Lyn Graham-Taylor said.

-Juncker said a further meeting of the 17-nation Eurogroup would take place on November 20 and officials said more negotiations could be required the week after that to nail down a new deal.
+Juncker, who heads the 17-nation group of euro zone finance ministers, said a further Eurogroup meeting would take place on November 20 and officials said more negotiations could be required the week after that to nail down a new deal.

-French Finance Minister Pierre Moscovici told reporters that bailout money should flow by the end of the month.
+French Finance Minister Pierre Moscovici told reporters on Tuesday that bailout money should flow by the end of the month.

 "Our objective is to reach an agreement in principle on November 20 so that we can ... proceed to the disbursement of funds by the end of this month," he said.

-The euro later gained some poise after a German government source said the euro zone could decide to bundle several tranches together in a single transfer of roughly 44 billion euros for Greece, to avoid stoking uncertainty with further deliberations in the coming weeks and months.

-But that cannot happen until the lenders reach a broader agreement.
-The delay left Athens scrambling to meet a 5-billion-euro bond repayment deadline on Friday.
+The delay leaves Athens scrambling to meet a 5 billion euro bond repayment deadline on Friday.

 Greece sold 4.062 billion euros of one- and three-month treasury bills on Tuesday and while that sale was insufficient to redeem the 5 billion, the debt agency will accept additional non-competitive bids by Thursday, enabling it to raise the full amount.